 Why new vehicles are being made with old chip models

-New vehicles are amazing from their heads-up displays and touchless apps to their automated safety systems.
+New vehicles are amazing from their heads-up displays and touchless apps to their

 How can these marvels of applied technology be seen as falling technologically behind?
 Why are cutting-edge vehicles like the R1T being delayed due to a shortage of 10-year-old microchips?
 Cars aren’t phones, because when it comes to cars, safety is everything.